libterty/jubo-doctor/README.md

 -- When you finished spinning up the application, you can go and see this log if you wanted.
 If you have any questions about logging, see `make logs` command down description below.

+-- Here are lists of containers which you can refer to their logs
+    -- doctordb
+    -- doctorpgadmin
+    -- doctorserver
+    -- doctorclient
+    -- nginx

 ### Migrations

 -- The entites migration is not auto generate by orm, you can find them in `services/manul_migration`